larspett/surveymapr/README.md

 Your csv file with WKT coordinates should contain the variables `site_uid`, `sit_aggregate`, `sit_name`,`geo_seg_sequence`, and `geo_geom`.
-These are coming from the SQL-database of butterfly monitoring data.
+These are coming from the SQL-database of the Swedish Butterfly Monitoring data.

 ``` r